garrandall/popular-music-data/tracks/there-goes-my-baby-usher.md

 There goes my baby
-(Oooh, girl, look at you)
+(Oh, girl, look at you)
 You don't know how good it feels to call you my girl There goes my baby
 Loving everything you do
-Oooh, girl, look at you
+Oh, girl, look at you

 Bet you ain't know that I be checking you out when you be putting your heels on